cloudfoundry/summit-hands-on-labs/philadelphia-2019/multiapps/student-template.md

 <a name="aboutft"></a>
 The name says it all - this simple web app will tell you a new 'fortune' each time you refresh. *Slightly modified version of the https://github.com/spring-cloud-services-samples/fortune-teller[original scs fortune-teller]

-It's setup consists of three java spring apps and 2 services depicted in the diagram.
+It's setup consists of three java spring apps and 2 services.
+You may see a simple diagram of the app architecture https://github.com/cloudfoundry/summit-hands-on-labs/blob/master/philadelphia-2019/multiapps/docs/images/FortuneTeller.png?raw=true[here]

-image:docs/images/FortuneTeller.png[]

 Apps: